-- We need to align Operating Models first, before addressing the Organisation Model.
+- We need to align our Operating Models first, before addressing the Organisation Model.

-- Last but not least, we need to ensure we consider this as a continuous development cycle, not a point transformation.
+- Last but not least, we need to ensure we consider this as a continuous innovation cycle, not a point transformation.

-There are two views on Digital Transformation that make it pretty unique: the external one that looks at the technology and market forces that push organisations to transform, and the internal one that looks at how the organisation reacts.
+Today we can see two main views on Digital Transformation.
+The external one that looks at the technology and market forces that push organisations to transform, while the internal one looks at how organisations react to these disruptions.
 I think that both sides are needed to define this transformation successfully.

 We live in a very dynamic moment, where technology change is disrupting significant parts of the business and entire markets.
 Yet, in many industries, there are people still failing to see the effects on this.
 The only possible way to understand how to cope is to use the tools provided by Design Thinking and apply them in terms of Intentional Design to your organisation.
 At the same time, adopt a Systems Thinking view to allow a genuinely holistic approach.

 Digital Transformation is de facto, the next level of Organisation Evolution.Tweet